istx25/lunchtime/README.md

 ### Build and Run

 This project is no longer maintained, but was in working condition on December 22nd, 2015.
-I was using Xcode 7.2 on mac OS 10.11.2.
+We were using Xcode 7.2 on mac OS 10.11.2.
 To build and run Lunchtime, run `carthage update --platform ios`.

 **Don't have Xcode?** Watch [this brief video demo](https://dl.dropboxusercontent.com/u/162794740/Demos/lunchtime-demo.mp4).